pooley182/Plex-Meta-Manager-Wiki/unRAID.md

-Thankfully, getting Plex-Meta-Manager working on unRAID is a fairly simple task. unRaid works mostly with docker containers, so the pre-built container available on docker hub works perfectly with a little configuration.
+Thankfully, getting Plex-Meta-Manager working on unRAID is a fairly simple task. unRAID works mostly with docker containers, so the pre-built container available on docker hub works perfectly with a little configuration.
-To install a container from docker hub, you will need community applications - a very popular plugin for unRaid servers.
+To install a container from docker hub, you will need community applications - a very popular plugin for unRAID servers.
 If you don't already have this installed, check here: https://forums.unraid.net/topic/38582-plug-in-community-applications/

 ## Basic Installation